 - Rethink Sugar: Replace sugar with raw honey, coconut sugar or pure maple syrup.
 Slowly reduce sugar in recipes.

 - Less Carbs, More Protein: This is probably a hard one for many people because carbs are so cheap!
 For starters, eliminate the need to serve bread at every meal.
 Add more hard boiled eggs, grilled chicken and fish onto your plates which satisfy your hunger without leaving you sluggish like bread will.

 - Use Real Oils: Vegetable oils, shortenings and canola oil are a man-made nightmare for your body.
-If possible, purchase olive oil, sunflower oil or coconut oil for your cooking and baking.
-Extra virgin olive oil is wonderful when eaten raw in salads, coconut oil is excellent in baking (and light frying too) while sunflower oil can be used for both.
+If possible, purchase olive oil, grapeseed oil or coconut oil for your cooking and baking.
+Extra virgin olive oil is wonderful when eaten raw in salads, coconut oil is excellent in baking (and light frying too) while grapeseed oil can be used for both.

 Yes, we still like our desserts...
 I suppose it is obvious by some of my posts!
 However, it is not a daily occurrence but rather a weekend treat.
 Is it Friday yet???

 One older, Bible based book which I really appreciated for its down to earth ideas was "A Realistic Approach to Healthy Lifestyle: Eating Right!" by Emilie Barnes & Sue Gregg.
 They share "real" ideas for the average American home to incorporate Many books out there are written with great information but let's face it, our husbands would not necessarily go for some of that stuff!
 (Note: This book was written a while back when soy was considered the wonder food.
 I do not condone the eating of soy which research has now shown to have a horrific effect on the body if not prepared in a fermented fashion.
 Read here for more disturbing information.)